ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### PRONE

 When a player is Prone, the model is laid face-up on the pitch.
 A Prone player can do nothing until they have stood up.
 A Prone player may be activated during their team turn to perform any action that includes Movement Allowance.
-Doing so allows the player to sacrificce a portion of their movement to stand up (see page 44).
+Doing so allows the player to sacrifice a portion of their movement to stand up (see page 44).

 ### STUNNED